 Your residency program leadership is invested in your success clinically, but to be your best self with patients, your nonwork responsibilities must be met.
-“Keep an open line of communication with your program about your needs,” Dr. McAvoy said.
+“Keep an open line of communication with your program about your needs,” Dr. McAvoy said during the 2022 town-hall event.
 “Your program wants you to be supported and succeed.
 They need to know if things aren’t working for you.

 “For me, it was hard going back to work on July 1 after nine weeks of maternity leave,” she added.
 “I had to send my baby to daycare for the first time and find lactation rooms in the hospital.
 My attendings and program coordinators would answer any questions I had and share experiences they had as working moms.”